shediao/sccache/docs/DistributedQuickstart.md

 A toolchain archive should be a Gzip compressed TAR archive, containing a filesystem sufficient to run the compiler without relying on any external files.
-If you have archives compatible with icecream (created with `icecc-create-env`, like [these ones](https://github.com/jyavenard/mozilla-icecream) for macOS), they should also work with sccache.
-To create a Windows toolchain, it is recommended that you download the [Clang binaries for Ubuntu 16.04](http://releases.llvm.org/download.html) and extract them, package up the toolchain using the extracted `bin/clang` file (requires [PR #321](https://github.com/mozilla/sccache/pull/321)) and then insert `bin/clang-cl` at the appropriate path as a symlink to the `bin/clang` binary.
+If you have archives compatible with icecream (created with `icecc-create-env`, like [these ones](https://github.com/jyavenard/shediao-icecream) for macOS), they should also work with ccache.
+To create a Windows toolchain, it is recommended that you download the [Clang binaries for Ubuntu 16.04](http://releases.llvm.org/download.html) and extract them, package up the toolchain using the extracted `bin/clang` file (requires [PR #321](https://github.com/shediao/ccache/pull/321)) and then insert `bin/clang-cl` at the appropriate path as a symlink to the `bin/clang` binary.

 Considerations when distributing from macOS